-You may enrol onto our MLaw (Hons) programme or our LLB (Hons) Law for your first two years of study.
-Towards the end of your second year of study, you may choose to transfer to this programme following a pastoral conversation with the course lead or personal tutor to ensure this programme meets your academic and early career aspirations.
+You may enrol onto our MLaw (Hons) programme or our LLB (Hons) Law for your first year of study.
+Towards the end of your first year of study, you may choose to transfer to this programme following a pastoral conversation with the course lead or personal tutor to ensure this programme meets your academic and early career aspirations.